 - Solar thermal

 In addition to at least one primary measure, the grant can be used to fund any of the following secondary measures:

 - New double / triple glazing or secondary glazing

 - New energy efficient doors

 - Smart heating controls/thermostats

 All measures must be additional, rather than replacement, to qualify for a Green Homes Grant.
 More details are outlined on the Simple Energy Advice website.

-The scheme runs from 30 September 2020 until 31 March 2022.
-After pressure from the FMB and others the scheme has been extended for the original deadline of March 2021.
-All work needs to be carried out during this period.
+The scheme runs until 31 March 2022.
+After pressure from the FMB and others the scheme has been extended beyond the original deadline of March 2021.
+All work to qualify under the scheme needs to be carried out before this date.

 I'm a homeowner or landlord, how do I get involved?